Solving Optimal Execution Problems via In-Context Operator Networks: Introduction

-The rest of the paper is organized as follows: Section~\ref{Intro:propagator:model} introduces the class of linear propagator models and the optimal liquidation problem, as well as a summary of the optimal solution.
+The rest of the paper is organized as follows: Section~\ref{Intro:propagator:model} introduces the general optimal order execution problem.
 Our ICON-OCnet approach is described in Section~\ref{sec:ICON-OCnet}.
 Numerical results are presented in Section~\ref{sec:numerical}.
 Conclusion and outlook are summarized in Section~\ref{sec:conclusion}.
-For the sake of clarity and completeness, a short proof regarding the optimal execution strategies is collected in Appendix~\ref{sec:appendix}.